-Mountain Daylight Time is 2 hours ahead of Yukon Daylight Time
+Mountain Standard Time is 1 hour ahead of Yukon Daylight Time

 Mountain Standard Time